 C2FO has also advocated for aggressive new measures aimed at providing more liquidity immediately for small to mid-sized businesses (SMBs) adversely affected by COVID-19.
 In April, C2FO proposed the creation of a Small Business Supplier Protection Plan, which would provide low-cost funding for large companies to pay their SMB suppliers immediately.
 In July, C2FO also joined a coalition of 21 retail, manufacturing and business organizations calling for the U.S. Department of Treasury and the Federal Reserve to create new funding facilities to quickly aid companies impacted by COVID-19.

-C2FO is working to deliver a future where every company in the world has the capital needed to grow.
+About C2FOC2FO is working to deliver a future where every company in the world has the capital needed to grow.
 Our online platform matches more than $1.2 trillion of accounts payable and accounts receivable.
 Through this and our suite of innovative financial products, we connect businesses with the cash they need.
-Name your rate, and the C2FO platform will match your capital request with the available funds in seconds.
+Name Your Rate, and the C2FO platform will match your capital request with the available funds in seconds.
 Cash flow comes through early payment of invoices by your customers, A/R financing, and other data-driven funding options.
 C2FO is the world’s largest non-bank provider of working capital, serving over one million customers representing $10.5 trillion in annual sales across more than 180 countries.
 To learn more, visit C2FO.com.